Find the password of

 Send me and

-@Alessia Michela Di Campi on slack the script used to the attack with an accurate description of how you solved the challenge by 2 November 2021 to get a 0.5 bonus on the final grade!
+@Simone Jovon on slack the script used to the attack with an accurate description of how you solved the challenge by 15 November 2022 to get a 0.5 bonus on the final grade!
 The report should illustrate the step you followed to solve the challenge: once you have solution, repeat the steps and document them even using screenshots, pieces of code, … Make your reports “beautiful to read” ! 😁